Lifting homotopy T-algebra maps to strict maps: The spectral sequence and examples

 are isomorphisms when $n = 1$ ($H$ is the unit interval here).
 To see this, one observes that the right-hand (and therefore left-hand) vertical maps in the pushout \cite[(13)]{BeM06} are isomorphisms for $n = 1$: For trees $G$ with a single input edge, the objects $\underline{\sO}(G)$ and $\underline{\sO}^-(G)$ are equal (all vertices of $G$ are univalent, and if $\sO(1) = *$ then $\underline{\sO}_c(G) = \underline{\sO}(G)$ for any subset of univalent vertices $c$).
-As an aside, note that this implies the vertical arrows in the pushout diagram at the end of \cite[\S3]{BeM06} are isomorphisms for $n = 1$, and hence $\sF_*(\sO)(1) = \sO(1) = *$.
+As an aside, note that this implies the vertical arrows in the pushout diagram at the end of \cite[\S~3]{BeM06} are isomorphisms for $n = 1$, and hence $\sF_*(\sO)(1) = \sO(1) = *$.
 Moreover, this implies $(H \otimes \sO)^-(G) = H(G) \otimes \sO^-(G)$.
 Therefore the vertical maps in \cite[(13)]{BeM06} are isomorphisms and $W(H,\sO)(1) = W_0(H, \sO)(1) = \sO(1)$. \end{proof}

 Let $R$ be a commutative ring spectrum.
-For the following corollary one can use any symmetric monoidal category of $R$-modules satisfying hypotheses \eqref{it:compat-with-sset} and \eqref{it:compat-with-realization} of \Cref{prop:bv-operad}.
+For the following corollary one can use any symmetric monoidal category of $R$-modules satisfying the conditions of \Cref{prop:algebras-over-an-operad-is-bicomplete} and condition \eqref{it:compat-with-realization} of \Cref{prop:bv-operad}.
 These conditions are easily verified in the standard cases such as those of \cite{EKMM97,HSS00,MaM02}.

-\begin{cor} Suppose $T$ is the monad associated to the Boardman-Vogt replacement of either the associative or the commutative operad (so it is an $A_\infty$ or $E_{\infty}$ operad) acting on $R\dMod$.
-Then the $T$-algebra spectral sequence of \Cref{thm:main} can be applied to any $T$-algebras $X$ and $Y$. \end{cor}
+\begin{cor} Suppose $T$ is the monad associated to the Boardman-Vogt replacement of either the associative or the commutative operad (so it is an $A_\infty$ or $E_{\infty}$ operad) acting on $\RMod$.
+Then the $T$-algebra spectral sequence can be applied to any $T$-algebras $X$ and $Y$. \end{cor}